Cirm423/Pipelines/RNA-seq/Readme.md

 If you need to analyze more conditions in Deseq2, you can add more columns to the right of *condition* column and set each sample treatment in that column.

 The next file that needs to be modified is *units.tsv*, where you indicate the location of your fastq.gz files.
 The unit_name columns refer to technical replicates of a sample, e.g. lanes in sequencing.
+Different units from the same sample will be merged together (eg. Sample A1 lane1 and lane2 fq files will be merged).
+If your samples don't have technical replicates, give the same unit_name to all samples.
 This file looks like this:

 > | sample_name |	unit_name | fq1 | fq2 | sra | adapters | strandedness |
 > ------------|---------------|-----|-----|-----|----------|--------------|